theaquamarine/windows-powershell-docs/docset/windows/dhcpserver/set-dhcpserverv4policy.md

 If the *VendorClass* parameter is specified and the policy being modified already has conditions for the *VendorClass* parameter value, the existing *VendorClass* parameter value is removed and the new *VendorClass* parameter value is added.

-However, if the policy being modified has conditions for the *MacAddress* parameter value, the *MacAddress* parameter value is not changed and is logically combined (ORꞌd) or differenced (ANDꞌd) with the *VendorClass*-based conditions.
+However, if the policy being modified has conditions for the *MacAddress* parameter value, the *MacAddress* parameter value is not changed and is logically combined (OR???d) or differenced (AND???d) with the *VendorClass*-based conditions.

 The same applies to any of the *CircuitId*, *ClientId*, *Fqdn*, *MACAddress*, *RelayAgent*, *RemoteId*, *SubscriberId*, *UserClass*, or *VendorClass* parameters that are used in the conditions.